Makhir of Narbonne: Writings by Abraham ibn Daud

-According to a tradition preserved by Abraham ibn Daud in his Sefer ha-Qabbalah, written about 1161, Makhir was a descendant of the house of David.
+According to a tradition preserved by Abraham ibn Daud in his Sefer ha-Qabbalah, written about 1161, Makhir was a descendant of the Davidic line.
 Ibn Daud wrote:

-Then King Charles sent to the King of Baghdad [Caliph] requesting that he dispatch one of his Jews of the seed of royalty of the House of David.
+Then King Charles sent to the King of Baghdad requesting that he dispatch one of his Jews of the seed of royalty of the House of David.
 He hearkened and sent him one from there, a magnate and sage, Rabbi Makhir by name.
 And [Charles] settled him in Narbonne, the capital city, and planted him there, and gave him a great possession there at the time he captured it from the Ishmaelites [Arabs].
 And he [Makhir] took to wife a woman from among the magnates of the town; *...* and the King made him a nobleman and designed, out of love for [Makhir], good statutes for the benefit of all the Jews dwelling in the city, as is written and sealed in a Latin charter; and the seal of the King therein [bears] his name Carolus; and it is in their possession at the present time.
 The Prince Makhir became chieftain there.
 He and his descendants were close [inter-related] with the King and all his descendants.

-Whether it is a legendary myth or not claimed by his descendants, the relation between Makhir and Charlemagne is legendary, the more famous king substituting for his father Pepin, king of the Franks, who in order to enlist the Jews of Narbonne in his efforts to keep the Umayyad Saracens at bay, granted wide-ranging powers in return for the surrender of Moorish Narbonne to him in 759.
-The Annals of Aniane and the Chronicle of Moissac both attribute this action to the Gothic leaders of Narbonne, rising up and massacring the Saracen garrison.
-Pepin with his sons Carloman and Charles redeemed this pledge in 768, granting to Makhir and his heirs extensive lands, an act that called forth an unavailing protest from Pope Stephen III.
+Whether it is a legend or not, the relation between Makhir and Charles 'Charlemagne' is legendary, the more famous king substituting for his father Pepin the Short, first Carolingian king of the Franks, who in order to enlist the Jews of Narbonne in his efforts to keep the Umayyad Caliphate at bay, granted wide-ranging powers in return for the surrender of Moorish Narbonne to him in 759.
+The Chronicle of Aniane and the Chronicle of Moissac both attribute this action to the Goth leaders of Narbonne, rising up and massacring the Muslim garrison.
+Pepin, with his sons Carloman and Charles 'Charlemagne', redeemed this pledge in 768, granting to Makhir and his heirs extensive lands, an act that called forth an unavailing protest from Pope Stephen III.
 In 791 Charlemagne confirmed the status of the Jewish Principate and made the title of Nasi permanent.

-The Makhir family enjoyed for centuries many privileges and that its members bore the title of "nasi" (prince).
+The Makhir family enjoyed many privileges for centuries, and its members bore the title of nasi.
+(Note: The exact translation of nasi is unclear, but its meaning was 'leader [of the Jews]' and it is often translated as 'prince'.))
 Benjamin of Tudela, who visited Narbonne in 1165, speaks of the exalted position occupied by the descendants of Makhir, and the "Royal Letters" of 1364 also record the existence of a rex Iudaeorum (King of the Jews) at Narbonne.
 The place of residence of the Makhir family at Narbonne was designated in official documents as "Cortada Regis Judæorum".